VistaJet: 2010–2016

 In 2012, VistaJet ordered 142 Bombardier Global 5000, 6000, 7000, and 8000 aircraft, potentially worth $7.8 billion.
 In 2013, VistaJet placed a further order for 20 Bombardier Challenger aircraft, with options for another 20, in a deal worth around $518 million.

-The firm expanded its service to America in 2013 via a partnership with Jet Aviation Flight Services, which initially operated a fleet of Bombardier Global aircraft on VistaJet's behalf.
+The firm expanded its service to America in 2013 via a partnership with Jet Aviation Flight Services, which operated Bombardier Global aircraft for VistaJet.
 The move saw VistaJet targeting former and current fractional ownership customers in the US, as well as full aircraft owners.

 By 2014, VistaJet had flown over 150,000 passengers and opened a representative office in New York.
 In 2015, VistaJet expanded the US fleet available to customers to include the Challenger 350 aircraft, then operated by Priester Aviation.
 In the same year, it sold its remaining LearJet 60, ending the company's association with light jets, and began to exclusively operate Bombardier Challenger and Global aircraft.
 VistaJet was the first international operator permitted to offer domestic flights in China.
 In the same year, the company co-published a book with Assouline, titled The Art of Flying.

 In March 2016, VistaJet moved its corporate headquarters to Malta and took delivery of its 50th Maltese-registered aircraft.
 The company announced adding its 70th aircraft to the fleet in October 2016.
 The fleet numbered 77 aircraft by 2023.